 Using simulated population dynamics (Fig. 4a), we show that similar rates of declines lead to different estimated growth rates, depending on the shape of the population dynamics (Fig. 4a-c).
 Assuming linearity to estimate population trends from non-linear dynamics can induce a strong bias when the growth rate departs from stability (r=1), by either overestimating or underestimating the genuine simulated trends (Fig. 4c).
 As expected, truncating the time series towards more recent baseline years increases the bias in the estimated growth rate, except in simulations with linear population dynamics (Fig. 4d).
 In addition to the magnitude of the bias, uncertainty (i.e. dispersion of values around the median) also increases when truncating the time series towards more recent baseline years (Fig. 4d).
 Short and recent time series tend to produce extreme estimated growth rates, which can even be opposite to the simulated long-term decline (Fig. 4d).
 These results suggest that not accounting for non-linearity in population trends can induce strong biases, and that short-term and recent time series cannot be used to infer long-term population change, even if population dynamics are linear, due to the strong uncertainties on estimated values.

 Fig. 4: Non-linear population dynamics can bias estimated abundance trends. (a) Raw patterns of population dynamics when the population is stable, i.e. with a growth rate r = 1, or when the population declines by 5% (r=0.95), 10% (r=0.9) or 15% (r=0.85) each year. (b) Scaled patterns of population dynamics shown in (a) but using a log10 y-axis scale illustrating that the red curve corresponds to linear dynamics (cf. Supplementary methods, Fig. S2). (c) Estimated values of log(r) as a function of the shape of the population dynamics over 100 stochastic simulations per type of population dynamics. (d) Estimated values of log(r) as a function of the shape of the population dynamics and of the baseline year used to truncate the time series.
 In (c) and (d) the dashed horizontal line shows the value of the logarithm of the true (simulated) growth rate.
+Boxplots have the same meaning as in Figure 3.
+Right panel of (d) without outliers is represented in Figure S7.

 When looking for general patterns in all empirical truncated time series together, statistical analyses show that average linear abundance trends estimated from the truncated time series strongly depend on the baseline year used for truncation, in interaction with habitats and continents (Fig. 5).
 This suggests that the non-linearity in temporal variations of abundance (Fig. 3b) leads to a strong dependence of the Arthropod population trends to the considered period (Fig. 5a).
 Results show a higher uncertainty in North America likely because time series with old baseline years are scarce for this region (Fig. 5b).
 This highlights that data are missing to estimate long-term abundance changes of Arthropods, and that recent data cannot help to fill this blank because of non-linearity.